Account 101

 Summary

-In summary, a frozen account can disrupt your life and cost you money if direct debits bounce.
-The POCA (Proceeds of Crime Act) legally requires banks to monitor every transaction on your account.
-Notably, technology conducts most of the monitoring using rules pre-set by the issuing bank.
-This monitoring protects you from fraud, and accounts with no suspicious activity will be quickly unfrozen.
+In summary, having your account frozen can be a really difficult time and cost you money if direct debits bounce.
+The banks are legally bound through the POCA (Proceeds of Crime Act) to monitor every transaction on your account.
+Most of the payment monitoring is conducted through technology with rules pre-set by the issuing bank.
+This monitoring is in place to protect you from fraud and accounts that have been frozen, if there has been no suspicious activity will be unfrozen quickly.

 It’s easy to open a